 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Yes Within section 1 of our policy we state our approach to complaints as being that we: Listen and understand.
-Say sorry when we have got it wrong.
-Put things right.
-Learn and improve.
+These can include: Yes Within section 1 of our policy we state our approach to complaints as being that we: • Listen and understand. • Say sorry when we have got it wrong. • Put things right. • Learn and improve.

-Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices.
 Our Service Improvement team have the authority to put actions in place to put things right.
 The complaint closure letters clearly require the complaint handler to confirm the actions taken to put things right and any outstanding actions that are required.
 The team have agreed processes they follow including a compensation guide, action tracker, learnings, and training feedback that can be shared with colleagues.
-We also share the spotlight reports from the Housing Ombudsman to ensure that we consider the recommendations put forward and implement where reasonable and practicable to do so. -- ---

-7.2 Any remedy offered must reflect the Yes Within our compensation guidance

-impact on the resident as a result of any taking the right action means trying

-fault identified. to repair our relationship with the

-customer, rebuilding their

-confidence in what we do, and

-putting the customer back in the

-position they would have been in if

-a service failure hadn't taken place.

-All colleagues are aware our internal

-compensation guidance which

-includes both statutory and

-discretionary compensation.
-The

-compensation table reflects the

-possible levels of impact to the

-customer and offers appropriate

-remedies depending on the level

-and frequency of service failure and

-the detriment and inconvenience

-caused to the customer.
+We also share the spotlight reports from the Housing Ombudsman to ensure that we consider the recommendations put forward and implement where reasonable and practicable to do so.
+7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
+Yes Within our compensation guidance taking the right action means trying to repair our relationship with the customer, rebuilding their confidence in what we do, and putting the customer back in the position they would have been in if a service failure hadn't taken place.
+All colleagues are aware our internal compensation guidance which includes both statutory and discretionary compensation.
+The compensation table reflects the possible levels of impact to the customer and offers appropriate remedies depending on the level and frequency of service failure and the detriment and inconvenience caused to the customer.

 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
-Yes Our compensation guidance is based on the principle of what's fair and reasonable in the circumstances, taking into account the customer's individual experience, our obligations as a ----- --- ----- --- --

-social landlord, and the expectations

-of all LiveWest customers generally.

-Any payments made under the

-guidance should be proportionate

-to any shortfalls in service to address:

-• The severity of the mistake or
+Yes Our compensation guidance is based on the principle of what's fair and reasonable in the circumstances, taking into account the customer's individual experience, our obligations as a social landlord, and the expectations of all LiveWest customers generally.
+Any payments made under the guidance should be proportionate to any shortfalls in service to address: • The severity of the mistake or failures made • The frequency with which something has occurred • The level of distress, worry and inconvenience caused including the cumulative impact on the customer • The length of time taken to address the service failure and restore the situation • Any necessary costs incurred by the customer

-failures made

-The frequency with which

-something has occurred

-The level of distress, worry

-and inconvenience caused

-including the cumulative

-impact on the customer

-The length of time taken to

-address the service failure and restore the situation

-Any necessary costs incurred by the customer

-The number of people affected and their

-vulnerabilities

-Our complaint template letters include a section for compensation which asks the complaint lead to detail the level of compensation and for what issue, and the level of financial payment offered.
+The number of people affected and their vulnerabilities Our complaint template letters include a section for compensation which asks the complaint lead to detail the level of compensation and for what issue, and the level of financial payment offered.
 The letter will also set out how the payment will be made and by when.
 The final response letter will outline all actions identified to put things right.
 7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
 Yes Section 8 of our policy states that we will have regard to our internal Compensation Guidance and the Housing Ombudsman's Remedies Guidance in making assessments about appropriate remedies offers, including compensation payments and in some cases may need to seek legal advice.
 We also review previous Housing Ombudsman cases and recent decisions.